About EUFA

 News

-After a three-day deliberation meeting in Hamburg attended by 25 students representing 25 European countries the film EO (POL, ITA 2022) by Jerzy Skolimowski was awarded the European University Film Award (EUFA), which is organised by Filmfest Hamburg and the European Film Academy.
+After a three-day deliberation meeting in Hamburg attended by 21 students representing 21 European countries the film THREE KILOMETRES TO THE END OF THE WORLD (Romania 2024) by Emanuel Pârvu was awarded the European University Film Award (EUFA), which is organised by Filmfest Hamburg and the European Film Academy.

-Five Films nominated for EUFA 2022
+Five films nominated for EUFA 2024

 Universities